Food Guide

 • Is food delivery reliable in Luanda?

-Yes — delivery apps and services are common in central/modern areas.
-Delivery zones and timing vary by neighborhood.
+Yes, delivery apps and services are common in central and modern areas.
+Delivery zones and timing vary by neighbourhood.

 • How much should I tip?

-Tipping is optional but appreciated; 5–10% is common when service isn’t already included.
+Tipping is optional but appreciated.
+Around 5 to 10% is common when service is not already included.